 7. Not including all relevant contact information.

-Make sure to include all relevant contact information (including email).
+Make sure to include all relevant contact information (including email) for job seekers.
 This is one of the simpler sales resume mistakes that we’ve seen cost a sales professional a shot at a job.
+And do include a link to your Linkedin Profile.
+Bonus points for optimizing your Linkedin Profile.
+Read how at our blog 3 Linkedin Profile Tips.

 8. Failure to differentiate professional work experience from college experience.

 No one wants to hire a job hopper.
-There are cases when a sales professional’s work history appears to be unstable due to positions held during college.
-If you are more than 10 years removed from graduation, these positions should be removed.
+There are cases when a sales professional’s work history and employment history appear to be unstable due to positions held during college.
+If you are more than 5 years removed from graduation, these positions should be removed.
 If you aren’t, list your graduation date or clearly show that those positions were held during college.

 9. Failure to show promotions.

-It’s common practice to list the highest position held with an employer.
+It’s common practice to list the highest position held with an employer, including the job title.
 If you were promoted into that role be sure to show your career progress by breaking out the previous roles held or by outlining the accomplishment(s) in a specific bullet point.
 For example:

 10. Employment status not current.

 If you aren’t currently employed with the last position listed on your resume, make sure your resume does not say “xxxx to Present.”
-Managers or recruiters may feel that you are misleading them if this information is not up-to-date.
+Managers or recruiters, or prospective employers, may feel that you are misleading them if this information is not up-to-date.
 Once they start questioning a specific point, they might start questioning all of your points.

 You can find more tips on crafting a sales resume that sells at our Top Ten Sales Resume Tips.
 Also check out our list of sales interview questions to prepare before your interview.